avasdao/nexajs/web/src/pages/studio.md

 This area requires Nexa ID authorization.

 Enjoy the convenience of having a FULL administrative center dedicated to your new Project.
-A signle authorization scan allows you to easily link this Admin Center to your other Project Admin Centers for a seemless Developer Experience (DX).
+A signle authorization scan allows you to easily link this Admin Center to your other Project Admin Centers for a seemless Builder Experience (BX).

 ---